justinmichaud/8bitbench/README.md

 A simple 8-bit emulator targeting wasm, written in rust, and designed as a microbenchmark for wasm engines.

 This is a port of a project that I wrote in my first year of uni to learn rust.
-As such, the code is not particularily nice or effeicient.
+As such, the code is not particularly nice or efficient.

 This should hopefully be representative of a project that was quickly ported to wasm, without any optimization effort and without any biases towards the performance characteristics of wasm engines of today.

+The code included here is not compatible with any existing 8-bit system.

 ![](/screenshot.png?raw=true)

 # Try it out

 [https://justinmichaud.com/8bitbench/](https://justinmichaud.com/8bitbench/)

-# TODO

-- Better perf stats collection
-- Warmup
-- Verify resulting image

 # Building